Vision-LSTM: xLSTM as Generic Vision Backbone: Abstract

 \section{Abstract}

 Transformers are widely used as generic backbones in computer vision, despite initially introduced for natural language processing.
 Recently, the Long Short-Term Memory (LSTM) has been extended to a scalable and performant architecture -- the xLSTM -- which overcomes long-standing LSTM limitations via exponential gating and parallelizable matrix memory structure.
-In this report, we introduce Vision-LSTM (ViL), an adaption of the xLSTM building blocks to computer vision.
+In this paper, we introduce Vision-LSTM (ViL), an adaption of the xLSTM building blocks to computer vision.
 ViL comprises a stack of xLSTM blocks where odd blocks process the sequence of patch tokens from top to bottom while even blocks go from bottom to top.
+ViL achieves strong performances on classification, transfer learning and segmentation tasks as well as a beneficial pre-training cost-to-performance trade-off.
 Experiments show that ViL holds promise to be further deployed as new generic backbone for computer vision architectures. \\ Project page: \url{https://nx-ai.github.io/vision-lstm/}